semaphoreP/codeastro/Day1/git_intro/README.md

-# Introduction to Git: Demo
+# Demo: Introduction to Git
-This demo will go through how to make a git repository via Github, clone it to your local machine, and then how to add and edit files in the repo.
+In this demo, we will go over how to (1) make a git repository via Github and clone it to your local machine; (2) Add and edit files to the repo; (3) Resolve conflicts between the remote and local versions of files in the repo; and (4) Remove changes you don't want to keep.

 For this demo, you will need 3 applications running: a web-browser with the Github webpage (where you have logged into your account),